 The Pump House is an easy drive from the stunning Jurassic Coast, where the nearest beach is at West Bay, Bridport – the now famous setting for the television series Broadchurch.
-In fact there must be something special about this historic area as Montacute House near Yeovil was the setting for the television adaptation of Wolf Hall!
-For a recuperative day staying put, wander to that quintessential feature of rural England, the village cricket ground, just the other side of the meadow, and enjoy a cool Somerset cider whist watching a match.
+In fact, there must be something special about this historic area, as Barrington Court near Ilminster was the setting for the television adaptation of Wolf Hall!
+For a recuperative day staying put, wander to that quintessential feature of rural England, the village cricket ground, just the other side of the meadow and enjoy a cool Somerset cider whilst watching a match.

 Open plan living-room with kitchen and dining areas.
 TV, DVD/CD player and wood-burner.
-Electric cooker, microwave, fridge, washing machine/drier and dishwasher.
+Electric cooker, microwave, fridge, washing machine/drier and dishwasher

-Galleried Bedroom with double bed.
+Galleried Bedroom with double bed (4'6")

-Bathroom with bath, fitted shower, WC and wash-basin.
+Bathroom with bath, fitted shower, WC and wash-basin

 Other properties at this location: Manor Farm Lodge (1616).